Getting Started with Hosted Authentication

 Create a .env.local file in your project root:

-# OAuth42 Configuration
+# OAuth42 Configuration (server-side)

 OAUTH42_CLIENT_ID=your_client_id_here